open-ephys/acq-board-docs/source/User-Manual/Quickstart-guide.rst

 #. **Operation**

-    This section assumes you have software up and running (Open Ephys GUI or Bonsai).
+    This section assumes you have compatible acquisition software installed (likely the Open Ephys GUI or Bonsai).
 Check out :ref:`this page <acquisitionsoftware>` for more info.

     These are some things to keep in mind:

     *Using a laptop*

     If you're using the acquisition board with a laptop that's running off battery power, you will have a "floating" ground.
 This will cause your signals to look extremely noisy.
 To fix the issue, connect the ground of the acquisition board to whatever ground you're using for your experimental setup (perhaps a wall socket or a Faraday cage).
 You can either do this via the BNC connector (alligator clips work well for this), or by attaching a wire to one of the two dedicated screw terminals on the side of the board.
-The screw terminals are preferred because someday we may do something with the BNC.
-If you use the BNC, ground the shell of it to the wall, not the center pin.
-Connecting center pin of the BNC to ground will short your board and may fry the FPGA.
+The screw terminals are preferred because the BNC may be needed for another purpose.

+    .. caution:: If you use the BNC for grounding, be extra careful to attach your ground wire to the exterior shell, not the center pin.
+Connecting the center pin of the BNC to ground will short your board and may fry the FPGA.

     *Analog inputs*